Paltan: History

 The name Paltan came from a cantonment of the British East India Company.
 The name was derived from the English word platoon, but in reality a size of battalion or regiment.
 Starting from Gulistan area, Purana Paltan, Purana Paltan Lane, Naya Paltan, Topkhana and up to Fulbaria rail-line, it was the cantonment of the East India Company and there were artillery forces in Topkhana.
 'Top' means cannon and Topkhana means armoury.
 It is a Turkish word.
 In the year 1840 the cantonment was transferred to Ramna, Begunbari, then to Lalbagh Fort.
 After the First war of Indian Independence in 1857 (sepoy mutiny according to the British Raj) in 1857 the Cantonment was shifted to Mill Barrack.
 After the transfer of the cantonment the area was given to the municipality to be taken care of.
 From the whole area they took a part and made a garden which was known as "Company Bagicha".
 There was a big field in the rest part, which was used by the student of Dhaka College as their playground.
 Beside this it was used as the Parade Ground of Lt.
 Governor.
 But end of the 19th century it was used as the cricket field and sometimes the public meetings took place over here.

 Meanwhile, in 1895, due to the growth of football among Bengalis in the Bengal Presidency, the Dhaka Sporting Association (DSA) was formed in a small tin house on an unoccupied field.
-It also served as the playground for Dhaka's three biggest clubs at the time: Wari Club, Victoria SC, and Lakshibazar Club.
+It also served as the practice grounds for Dhaka's three biggest clubs at the time: Wari Club, Victoria SC, and Lakshibazar Club.
 The clubs divided the field into thirds according to their own preferences.

 Prior to the partition of India, Paltan served as the main practice ground for the Dacca football team, which represented Dacca (present-day Dhaka).

 Up to 1930, very few people lived in Paltan.
-Buddhadeva Bose's novella 'Moner Moto Meye' is evocative of this period; the character Bikash says “When I was 17 years old, I came to a house in Paltan.
-At that time there were only three houses in that area”.
+Buddhadeva Bose's novella 'Moner Moto Meye' is evocative of this period; the character Bikash says "When I was 17 years old, I came to a house in Paltan.
+At that time there were only three houses in that area".

 Paltan has boasted numerous noted personalities and families since its beginning.
 The Gazis, Abedins, Chowdhurys and Roufs were among the families who settled during the early 19th century.
 These families played a major role in development of the city as a whole.